FAQ

 14. What is the lifetime of methane?

-Methane can persist in the atmosphere for as little as 8 years, but its lifetime can be extended to decades.
+Methane can persist in the atmosphere for as little as 8 years, but its lifetime can be extended to decades, particularly due to lack of hydroxyl in the atmosphere.

 Methane's GWP and lifetime depend on variables such as the size of emissions and the location of emissions (hydroxyl depletion already is a big problem in the Arctic atmosphere), the wind, the time of year (when it's winter, there's less hydroxyl), etc. Another variable is the indirect effect of large emissions and what's often overlooked is that large emissions will trigger further emissions of methane, thus further extending the lifetime of both the new and the earlier-emitted methane, which can make the methane persist locally for decades.